 Hiking: Myths and prejudices

 I often encounter prejudices, myths, misunderstandings, ignorance and fears about hiking.
 So here’s a collection of various things I’ve heard about with my opinion on them.
-I try to constantly update and expand this list.
+I constantly update and expand this list.

 General